 If the underlying system itself is experiencing problems, it can adversely impact the function of applications running on it.
-Places to look for problems in the underlying system include:
+To look for problems in the underlying system view the system log file (/var/log/messages on Linux).
+Information about faulted or degraded devices or other unusual system conditions are written there.